-Overall, through the use of full scope audits and limited procedures we obtained coverage of circa 62% of Group net sales, circa 85% of income from continuing operations before income taxes adjusted for discrete items (as further detailed in the materiality section below) and circa 85% of Group total assets.
+Overall, through the use of full scope audits and performance of audit procedures on specific account balances or classes of transactions we obtained coverage of circa 63% of Group net sales, circa 63% of income from continuing operations before income taxes, adjusted for net mark-to-market gains and circa 87% of Group total assets.
 We allocated materiality levels and issued instructions to each component auditor.
 In addition to the audit report from each of the component auditors, we received detailed memoranda of examinations on work performed and relevant findings which supplemented our understanding of the component, its results and the audit findings and we participated in a number of audit clearance meetings with the component teams.
-The above coverage includes other reporting components where specific audit procedures on certain balances were performed.
+The above coverage includes other reporting components where audit procedures on specific account balances or classes of transactions were performed.
 This, together with additional procedures performed at Group level, gave us the evidence we needed for our opinion on the financial statements as a whole.